nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Q**: When I run the `archive` command, nothing happens

-**A**: If you have previously run `undo` on an `archive` command on that specific Pet, delete that pet entry from the PetPal.
-If you do not want the entry in the archive, you will need to manually delete the entry from `archive.json` and restart PetPal.
+**A**: This is most likely because the pet you are trying to archive already exists in `archive.json`, if that is the case, just delete that entry from your PetPal

 <br><br>

 **Q**: Why there are some pets highlighted even though the deadline is already passed?

-**A**: If you already done the task, run `mark` function to mark it as done and remove the highlight.
+**A**: If you have already done the task, run `mark` function to mark it as done and remove the highlight.

 <br><br>
 If you have additional questions that is not present in the User Guide, feel free to contact us via our email `contact@petpal.com`